 My first encounter with dukkah was at my neighbor’s house.
-She and her husband are world travelers, so it’s no wonder she pulled out this Egyptian spice mix and shared it with me long before it started to show up on interesting restaurant menus across the country.
+She and her husband are world travelers, so it’s no wonder she pulled out this Egyptian spice mix and shared it with me long before it started to show up on restaurant menus across the US.

 She served it to us as part of an appetizer.
 We dipped crusty bread first in olive oil and then in a small bowl of dukkah—a very classy little nibble to have with drinks.

 The word dukkah is derived from the Arabic word for “pound,” as in “to smash.”
 The ingredients are broken up into small pieces in a mortar to make a crumbly, spicy mix.

 This jumble of spices often includes coriander, cumin, and fennel seeds, which are coarsely crushed and stirred into finely chopped toasted pistachios, hazelnuts, and/or almonds.
 Sesame seeds, dried mint and either Marash or Aleppo pepper often round out the mix.

 There are no hard and fast rules about dukkah’s ingredients, since each cook favors their own version.

 You can make your own dukkah blend based on the spices mentioned above, or you can buy it.
 Look for it at Trader Joe’s or order it from few mail order spice companies.

 You might also be able to find it at the grocery store, as McCormick’s makes a blend that contains all the key ingredients, too.
 It’s worth hunting down.